Special Weather Statement issued for Wayne by NWS - NewsBreak

 Special Weather Statement issued for Wayne by NWS

-Effective: 2021-08-11 14:22:00 CDT Expires: 2021-08-11 15:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Torrential rainfall is also occurring with these storms and may lead to localized flooding.
+Effective: 2021-08-11 14:22:00 CDT Expires: 2021-08-11 16:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Torrential rainfall is also occurring with this storm and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Frequent cloud to ground lightning is occurring with these storms.
+Frequent cloud to ground lightning is occurring with this storm.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.
-Target Area: Wayne Strong thunderstorms will impact portions of western Wayne County through 345 PM CDT At 300 PM CDT, Doppler radar was tracking strong thunderstorms 7 miles southeast of Mill Creek, or 12 miles west of Waynesboro, moving west at 15 mph.
+Target Area: Wayne A strong thunderstorm will impact portions of southwestern Choctaw and northeastern Wayne Counties through 400 PM CDT At 319 PM CDT, Doppler radar was tracking a strong thunderstorm over Gilbertown, or 16 miles south of Butler, moving west at 15 mph.
 HAZARD...Winds in excess of 30 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Waynesboro.
+Locations impacted include Gilbertown and Toxey.
 MAX HAIL SIZE...0.00 IN MAX WIND GUST...30 MPHalerts.weather.gov

 Comments / 0